baranadm/vet-bookings/README.md

 For that reason, @RequestBody DTO objects contain String type fields, which are validated by default/custom constraints, and, if needed, are converted to their proper (defined by persistence layer) type.

-or....

-Every addNew endpoint's method requires body - in order to generate MultiFieldErrorDTO in ExceptionHandler's method handleMethodArgumentNotValid.
-Thanks to that, every form on client's side will be receiving one kind of error responses, which will be easier to handle.

-In addition, every addNew body should have only String params.
-This is caused by the fact, that in some cases JSON mapping generates ConstraintViolationException/HttpMessageNotReadableException, which does not provide Binding Result (e.g. providing "a" instead of valid BigDecimal in @RequestBody).

 ---
 ## Functionality for AnimalTypes:
 - getting list of all animalTypes